 If your partner still says no to using condoms after you’ve made it clear that it’s very important to you, you have an important decision to make.
 Ask yourself if you’re willing to take the risks that unprotected sex involves, and think long and hard about whether you really want to be with someone who doesn’t respect what is really important to you.

-- Male condoms are the best method to decrease the chance of getting STIs.
+- External (male) condoms are the best method to decrease the chance of getting STIs.

 - To prevent pregnancy, use condoms with another form of contraception.

 The external (male) condom is a sheath (covering) worn over the penis during sexual activity.
 It prevents pregnancy by acting as a barrier, preventing semen from entering the vagina so the sperm can’t reach a female’s “egg”.
 Condoms also decrease the chances of getting a sexually transmitted infection (STI) by acting as a barrier, preventing infections (bacteria and viruses) from passing from one partner to another.
 Using condoms also allows to be active in preventing pregnancy.

 Are there different kinds of condoms?